Mongolia: Geopolitics and the Environment

 (ASIA 3020 / 3 credits / 45 class hours)

-This interdisciplinary course focuses on Mongolia’s nomadic population and the impact of political, social, and economic transformations and national resource management policies on Mongolia’s social, cultural, and physical environments.
+This interdisciplinary course, with required readings and relevant educational excursions, focuses on Mongolia’s nomadic population and the impact of political, social, and economic transformations and national resource management policies, ranging from wildlife to resource extraction to water quality and conservation, on Mongolia’s social, cultural, and physical environments.
+Lecturers are drawn from local universities, government agencies, and NGOs.

 Intensive Language Study: Beginning Mongolian - syllabus (PDF)